l3montree-dev/scanner-web-frontend/.gitlab/issue_templates/bug-en.md

 ---

-Your accurate and precise description of the error will help us to continuously improve the quality of our document.
+Your accurate and precise description of the error will help us to continuously improve the quality of this project.
 Thank you for your contribution!